 I don’t like mushrooms. is there anything else I could make for a sauce to go with it?

 The mushroom gravy really pulls all the flavors together in this delicious meal, but if you don’t like mushrooms, any kind of beef or chicken gravy would be a great alternative.

 It will depend on if they are all adults or if some are kids.
 This typically can feed 8-10 people.
 If they are all adults that might want seconds, I would say more like 6-7.

-Yes, if you would rather have it in loaf form, you could cut it in half and squish it down into a couple loaf pans.
-Another option that could skip the plastic wrap/rolling step is just to layer the stuffing in between to layers of meatloaf in your loaf pan.
+Yes.
+If you would rather have it in loaf form, you could cut it in half and squish it down into a couple of loaf pans.
+Another option that could skip the plastic wrap/rolling step is just to layer the stuffing in between the layers of meatloaf in your loaf pan.

 No, you didn’t do anything wrong.
-This cracks on me too sometimes.
+The meatloaf cracks on me, too, sometimes.
 One thing that I have found helps the cracking is if I refrigerate it for 3-4 hours before cooking.
 It helps the meat hold up better during the cooking process.
 Even if your meatloaf cracks, the delicious flavor won’t be altered, and anyone you serve it to will love it!

 - 1½ lbs ground beef

 - 1 package chicken Stove-Top stuffing prepared according to package instructions